Dear writers and readers,

 With each new essay, poem or work of fiction, I’m not only led into an alternative world, I’m learning.

-Many, many years ago, one writing instructor or another said, after being asked “How can I improve my writing?” with the simplest task of all: “Read.”
+Many, many years ago, one writing instructor or another replied, after being asked “How can I improve my writing?” with the simplest task of all: “Read.”

 Fiction was not a part of my reading repertoire for a long time.
 I had determined I didn’t like it, spurning such work for nonfiction instead.